 Taiwanese processor supplier TSMC, which cooperates with Huawei or Apple, is already producing new 5 nm chips.
 These are the chips Apple A14that will be used on new iPhone devices.
 It looks like Apple will be the first recorder for now.

 Work on the new chip was also announced by the South Korean company Samsung, which is also creating its own processors.

 Technology enthusiasts will certainly be pleased with the information that the TSMC supplier has also revealed its existence 4 nm production process.
-This is a kind of intermediate gap between 7 nm and 5 nm technology, which is also indicated by the marking itself N4 and a statement that it will be an improved version of the "N5" technology.
-Production is not expected to begin until 2023.
+This is a kind of intermediate gap between 7 nm and 5 nm technology, which is also indicated by the marking itself "N4" and the statement that it will be an improved version of the "N5" technology.
+The start of production is expected only in 2023.